 Recent research published by Mayo Clinic doctors include studies that examine:

 - Techniques that reduce the risk of leg lengths not matching

 - Ways to reduce blood loss during hip replacement surgery

 - Strategies to reduce the risk of the prosthesis becoming infected

 Nationally recognized expertise

-Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for orthopedics by U.S. News & World Report.
-Mayo Clinic In Jacksonville, Fla., is ranked high performing for orthopedics.
+Mayo Clinic in Rochester, Minnesota, Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are ranked among the Best Hospitals for orthopedics by U.S. News & World Report.

 - Hip replacement.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/hip-replacement-surgery/advanced.
 Accessed Nov.
 2, 2021.

 - Erens GA, et al. Total hip arthroplasty. https://www.uptodate.com/contents/search.
 Accessed Nov.
 2, 2021.